shawn-lindberg/sandman/CODING-STANDARDS.md

 ```
 // Right.
 float const l_Average = l_Total /
 								l_Count;

 // Wrong.
 float const l_Average = l_Total
 								/ l_Count;
 ```

 Try to fit as many function arguments on each line as possible.

 ```
 // Right.
-void MyExtremelyExtremelySuperSuperDuperDuperLongFunctionNameWithArguments(float p_Argument1,
+void MyExtremelySuperDuperLongFunctionNameWithArguments(float p_Argument1, float p_Argument2,
-	float p_Argument2, float p_Argument3);
+																		  float p_Argument3);

 // Wrong.
-void MyExtremelyExtremelySuperSuperDuperDuperLongFunctionNameWithArguments(float p_Argument1,
+void MyExtremelySuperDuperLongFunctionNameWithArguments(float p_Argument1,
 																		  float p_Argument2,
 																		  float p_Argument3);
 ```

-Also please notice that the wrapped lines are not aligned, they are simply indented.
+Also please notice that the wrapped lines are aligned.

 String literals that are too long to fit on a line should be separated like follows.

 ```
 static char const* s_String = "This is a very long and descriptive string which has no other "
 										"purpose than to demonstrate how to wrap a string literal.";
 ```